SujitSingh/server_benchmarks/README.md

 ## Sql dump

+To generate necessary data for the DB, run `npm start` in `express_5` folder.

-1500 entries in a database selecting only 100
+2000 entries in a database table, each request is selecting only top 100.

 All the benchmarks are made with [wrk](https://github.com/wg/wrk)